Ejo415/big-o-approximation/README.md

 Ok, so as you see above, as our input size increases, the number of guesses involved increases, but very slowly.
 We can answer the question of whether a letter is in a sorted string over one million characters long in only twenty guesses.

 Just as we could express the time complexity of our original method in terms of the size of the input string (n), we can do so with binary search as well.
-The time complexity of our binary search function is log2n (log base 2 of n).
+The time complexity of our binary search function is log2n (log base 2 of n, also written lg(n)).
 Log base 2 of n just means, given a number, how many times would you have to press divided by two on a calculator to get down to 1.
 Notice that when the size gets really large, like over a million it still only takes us 20 guesses.
 Our other formula would cost us the size of n, or over a million.
+Notice that our table above shows that for the log2(n) algorithm, when our input size **doubles**, our runtime only goes up by 1!

 ### Simplifying Time Complexity